Bardymsky District

 Bardymsky District (Барды́мский райо́н) is an administrative district (raion) of Perm Krai, Russia; one of the thirty-three in the krai.
 Municipally, it is incorporated as Bardymsky Municipal District.
 It is located in the south of the krai, in the valley of the Tulva River, and borders with Osinsky District in the north, Kungursky District in the northeast, Uinsky District in the east, Chernushinsky District in the southeast, Kuyedinsky District in the southwest, and with Yelovsky District in the west.
 The area of the district is 2382 km2.
 Its administrative center is the rural locality (a selo) of Barda.
 Population: The population of Barda accounts for 34.6% of the district's total population.

 Geography

-About one half of district's territory is covered by forests.
+About one half of the district's territory is covered by forests.
 Climate is temperate continental.

 History

 The district was first established on November 4, 1926.
 In October 1938, it became a part of Perm Oblast.
 It was abolished between February 1, 1963 and January 12, 1965.